alsofronie/privatesky-validator/README.md

 ## Validating objects

 Another special case is for validating an object structure.
 For example let's presume we need to validate a Javascript object containing a person's information: name, age, sex and occupation.
 Further more, the name is a required string, the age must be an integer over 18, and the occupation must be a string no more than 255 characters.
-A description is an optional string (as an example for mixing the shorter with the complex syntax).
+A description is an optional string (as an example for mixing the shorter with the extended syntax).
 The rule will look like this:

 ```
 {